pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-1.md

 > AWS Transit Gateway is a network transit hub that can interconnect thousands of VPCs and on-premises networks through a central gateway.
 This simplifies the network architecture and eliminates the need for complex peering relationships.
 AWS Transit Gateway also supports inter-Region peering, which enables the connection of transit gateways across different AWS Regions using the AWS global network.
 This way, the SAP NetWeaver workload on SAP HANA can be accessed from multiple locations with high performance and security.
 </details>

-✅4.
+## Question 4##
 A company is implementing SAP HANA on AWS.
 According to the company’s security policy, SAP backups must be encrypted.
 Only authorized team members can have the ability to decrypt the SAP backups.
 What is the MOST operationally efficient solution that meets these requirements?

  - A. Configure AWS Backint Agent for SAP HANA to create SAP backups in an Amazon S3 bucket.
 After a backup is created, encrypt the backup by using client-side encryption.
 Share the encryption key with authorized team members only.